gar1t/devML/CODE_OF_CONDUCT.md

 ---
-title: Code of conduct
+title: Code of Conduct
 layout: default
 permalink: conduct/
 nav_order: 999
 ---

-# Code of conduct
+# Code of Conduct

 ## Our pledge